Towards Bridging Language Gaps in OSS with LLM-Driven Documentation Translation: Discussion Future Work

+\textbf{Improving LLM Translation Quality.} Our findings indicate that LLMs are capable of providing quality semantic translations of documentation.
+However, deeper inspection revealed that LLMs may struggle with preserving structural aspects of technical documentation such as the formatting, in-line code snippets, and urls.
+Unlike general-purpose translation tasks, technical documentation requires attention to structural fidelity, accurate technical terminology, and completeness.
 As interest in LLMs grows, research increasingly supports the need for fine-tuning in domain-specific contexts~\cite{huang2023empirical, tinn2023fine, bakker2022fine}.
 A promising direction for improving translation of technical documentation lies in adapting pre-trained LLMs such as ChatGPT and Claude specifically for this purpose.
 This could involve designing loss functions that penalize structural deviations during training and incorporating verification mechanisms to ensure all sections from the source documentation are preserved in the output.